Facilitating world-class research

 Researchers need to be aware that UK and overseas rules and guidance will be subject to change.
 Any in-person research approved by a University ethics committee may need to be amended or paused to comply with amended guidance.
 If this is the case, please follow the process outlined in question 2.

-Therefore, when considering resuming a paused study, or starting a new study, researchers will be required to ensure the following before approaching CUREC:
+When considering resuming a paused study, commencing a study that was approved during the pandemic or starting a new study, researchers will be required to complete the following before approaching the Medical Sciences IDREC:

 In the first instance, you should contact your local unit or department for guidance and advice.
 If your local unit or department is satisfied that it is safe for the study to resume or start, you should then notify the OxTREC secretariat (email@example.com) of your intention to resume or start, including: